Dudd3r/mlcas24/README.md

 - GLI
 - Hue

+No external datasets were used.

 ## How to reproduce

 ### Install

-- Some modernish version (3.9<) of python is required.
+- Python install (>3.9) is required.
 - If you have CUDA and cuDNN installed then the model will utilize the GPU otherwise it runs on the CPU.

 ```shell